Best For

 The Saatva Memory Foam Hybrid is an 11.5″ thick hybrid mattress with memory foam and pocketed coils.
 It has a balanced feel with a plush pillow-top cover and a medium firmness (6 out of 10).

-This Saatva Memory Foam Hybrid isn’t the absolute best hybrid we’ve tested to date, but it’s not far off.
+This Saatva Memory Foam Hybrid is essentially tied for the best memory foam hybrid tested to date.
 At this price point, it is one of the very best value mattresses we’ve tested.
-Its biggest weakness is motion isolation which was acceptable, but not great.
 If motion transfer isn’t a huge issue for you then this is a fantastic mattress.

 Type: Memory Foam